tum-pbs/pbdl-book/overview.md

 of deep learning and numerical simulation methods.

-## More specifically
+## Looking ahead

-_Physical simulations_ are a huge field, and we won't cover all possible types of physical models and simulations in the following.
+_Physical simulations_ are a huge field, and we won't be able to cover all possible types of physical models and simulations.

 ```{note} Rather, the focus of this book lies on:
 - _Field-based simulations_ (no Lagrangian methods)